starling021/ehtools/README.md

 > More than 58 tools for pentesting installed by default

-    INFO: More than 58 options installed by default you can find in ehtools, this is tools such as MetaSploit, WireShark and other tools!
+    More than 58 options installed by default you can find in ehtools, this is tools such as Metasploit,Wireshark and other tools!

 > Password protection and config encryption

-    INFO: In version 2.1.6 we added pasword protection, we added it for users who think that his/her friend or parents will turn into ehtools and will remove or destroy it.
+    In version 2.1.6 we added pasword protection, we added it for users who think that his/her friend or parents will turn into ehtools and will remove or destroy it.
 Only for this people we create password protection for Ehtools Framework :)

 > Easy in learning and this is the best framework for beginners

-    INFO: Ehtools Framework's TUI is very simple for beginners, you can start attack on the local network by choosing an option from main menu.
+    Ehtools Framework's TUI is very simple for beginners, you can start attack on the local network by choosing an option from main menu.
 It is very simple, is not it?

 > UX/UI impruvements for beginners

-    INFO: It uses the names you supply to connect to the tools needed to execute any attacks you select!
+    It uses the names you supply to connect to the tools needed to execute any attacks you select!
 Aside from that initial input, the majority of the possible attacks can be performed merely by choosing the option number from the menu.
 This means you can grab a network handshake or download a new hacking tool like Pupy by just selecting from one of the menu options!

-> More than 100 tools you can install from ehtools

-    INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!
-But if you are using ehtools LITE you could install only 50% of this tools!

 ![Ehtools YELLOW](https://user-images.githubusercontent.com/54115104/71548037-84f33f80-29a8-11ea-99fe-1dde5b286684.png)